frolovilya/stm32-boot-explained/README.md

 make VERBOSE=1
 ```

-Not that the last command is a linking stage.
+Note that the last command is a linking stage.
 If we strip all other compiler flags, the command could look like below.
 Basically we istruct the linker to link all .obj files into .elf binary by using provided linker script.

 ```sh
 arm-none-eabi-gcc